 A/B testing can be as simple or complex as you want, although we highly recommend the simpler, the better.
 A/B testing is the process of sending one variation of your email to one subset of your audience and a different variation to another subset.
 The goal is to distinguish which variation yields better results.
 A/B testing can be helpful for your organization by empowering you to make more confident data-backed decisions.
 Email testing can also give you a leg up against competitors who aren’t using their email campaigns to their greatest potential because of failure to test.

-According to Truelist.co, only 28 percent of marketers are happy with their conversion rates after A/B testing.
-This is due to improper A/B testing and testing is only effective when done right.
+Even if your list is as small as 1,000 emails, A/B testing is only effective when done right.
 Learn the methodology to a successful A/B test, so it works for you.

 The Components of An Effective Email A/B Test